 With its immense geological potential along the Central Asian Mineral Belt, the region is uniquely positioned to become a global centre for environmentally responsible and secure metals and minerals supply chains.
 Realising this vision requires coordinated approaches in policymaking, investment, and infrastructure development.

 In 2024, the Forum was relaunched in a Nomadic format, drawing inspiration from the ancient Silk Road, which for over 1,500 years enabled trade, scientific and cultural exchange between Eastern and European civilisations.
 The 10th MINEX Central Asia Forum was held in Bishkek, hosted by the Government of Kyrgyzstan.
-This year, Uzbekistan has taken up the symbolic torch and will host the 11th MINEX Central Asia Forum in Tashkent on 24–25 June 2025.

 The Forum plans to host representatives from the “Big Five” Central Asian nations, namely Uzbekistan, Kazakhstan, Kyrgyzstan, Tajikistan, and Turkmenistan, along with strategic partners from the European Union, the United Kingdom, the United States, Azerbaijan, Turkey, Middle East, South Korea, Japan, Australia, and Canada.